perladvent/perldotcom/content/article/extracting-the-list-of-o-reilly-animals.md

   {
     "title"       : "Extracting the list of O'Reilly Animals", "authors"     : ["brian-d-foy"],
-    "date"        : "2020-10-29T18:02:50",
+    "date"        : "2020-11-22T18:02:50",
-    "tags"        : [mojolicious promises oreilly],
+    "tags"        : ["mojolicious", "promises", "oreilly"],
     "draft"       : true,
     "image"       : "",
     "thumbnail"   : "",
-    "description" : "",
-    "categories"  : "community"
+    "description" : "Website fun with Mojolicious's Promises", "categories"  : "community"
   }

-O'Reilly Media, who publishes most of my books, is distinctively known by the animals it chooses for their covers.
+O'Reilly Media, which publishes most of my books, is distinctively known by the animals it chooses for their covers.
 Edie Freedman explains how she came up with the well-known design in [A short history of the O’Reilly animals](https://www.oreilly.com/content/a-short-history-of-the-oreilly-animals/).
 I think I first saw this design on the cover of [sed & awk](https://shop.oreilly.com/product/9781565922259.do); those Slender Lorises (Lori?) are a bit creepy.
-I want to grab the entire list at once, and [Mojolicious](https://www.mojolicious.org) is going to help me do that.

 ![sed & awk](/images/extracting-the-list-of-o-reilly-animals/sed.jpeg)

 O'Reilly has [a list of almost all of the animals](https://www.oreilly.com/animals.csp) from their covers, even if "animals" is a bit of a loose term that encompasses "Catholic Priests" (*[Ethics of Big Data](https://shop.oreilly.com/product/0636920021872.do)*) or "Soldiers or rangers, with rifles" (*[SELinux](https://shop.oreilly.com/product/9780596007164.do)*).
 You can page through that list 20 results at a time, or search it.
-But, as with most lists I see online, I want them all at once, and locally.
+But, as with most lists I see online, I want to grab the entire list at once.

-Scrapping a bunch of pages is no problem for Perl, especially with [Mojolicious](https://www.mojolicious.org) (as I write about in *[Mojo Web Clients](https://leanpub.com/mojo_web_clients)*).
-I whipped up a quick script and soon had it [all of the animals in a JSON file](https://gist.github.com/briandfoy/d68915eb425e1fc4932ceac5cdf2d60d).
+Scraping a bunch of pages is no problem for Perl, especially with [Mojolicious](https://www.mojolicious.org) (as I write about in *[Mojo Web Clients](https://leanpub.com/mojo_web_clients)*).
+I whipped up a quick script and soon had [all of the animals in a JSON file](https://gist.github.com/briandfoy/d68915eb425e1fc4932ceac5cdf2d60d).

 There's nothing particularly fancy in my programming, although I do use [Mojo::Promise](https://docs.mojolicious.org/Mojo/Promise) so I can make the requests in parallel.
-That wasn't something that I cared that much about, but I had just answered [a StackOverflow question about Promises](https://stackoverflow.com/q/64597755/2766176).
-This is only slightly different than "regular" Mojo; I set up all of the web requests but don't run them right away.
+That wasn't something that I cared that much about, but I had just answered [a StackOverflow question about Promises](https://stackoverflow.com/q/64597755/2766176) so it was on my mind.
+I set up all of the web requests but don't run them right away.
 Once I have all of them, I run them at once through the `all()` Promise:

 ```perl
 #!perl